JamesNZL/notion-assignment-import/README.md

 # Features

-- Simple and user-friendly interface
+- Simple, user-friendly interface
 - Provided [Notion database template](https://jamesnzl-sandbox.notion.site/c4d73bebd39c4103b96b2edb8be9e0bd?v=9afaf4b4faee4a5a977c00291be06c9e)
-- Configurable options with input validation
+- Configurable options, with input validation
 - `Category` database property for seamless integration into an existing tasks database
-- Fine-tuning of database property names and values
+- Fine-tuning of database property names & values
-- Overriding of the course name displayed in Canvas
+- Overriding of Canvas course names
-- Custom emojis for each course to be displayed as Notion page icons
+- Emojis for Notion page icons
 - Open source
-- Private and secure — all data is stored locally, and loaded by your own Notion Integration!
+- Private and secure—all data is stored locally!
+	> My integration does not save or log any user data.

 # Screenshots